RI.gov R.I. Government Agencies | Privacy Policy |

 I need help when I vote at the polling place.
 What are my options?

 You may bring anyone you choose to assist you with voting except your employer, an agent of your employer or an officer or agent of your union.
 You and the person helping you will be asked to sign an affidavit stating that you have requested assistance.
 Alternatively, you may also ask the Warden/Moderator at the polling place to provide a pair of bi-partisan pollworkers to assist you.
+See the Voting at the Polls section for additional information.

 Can I register to vote as an independent?

 Rhode Island does not have an "independent" party.
 You may choose to register as unaffiliated which means you will not be considered a member of any political party — unless and until you vote in a political party primary.
-If you do vote in a party primary you will be considered a member of that party and will not be able to vote in another party's primary until you have been disaffiliated for 90 days.
+If you do vote in a party primary you will be considered a member of that party and will not be able to vote in another party's primary until you have been disaffiliated for 30 days.
 You may complete a "Change of Party Designation" form at the polling place after you have voted in a primary, or you can submit a new Voter Registration form indicating your party change.
-In either case, under state law changing party takes 90 days to take affect.
+In either case, under state law changing party takes 30 days to take affect.

 Are there any special requirements to run as a "Write-In" candidate?